phi-school/.github/CONTRIBUTING.md

 In this message, "feat" is the type of change being made, "users" is the scope (the area or part of the project that the change affects), and "add ability to delete own account" is a brief description of the change.

+It's okay to omit the scope if you're unsure.
+For example, `"feat: add ability to delete own account"` is valid.

 If you're unsure about which type to use, `feat` or `fix` are often good choices.

 ### 4. Run Tests